Non-diagonal Lindblad master equations in quantum reservoir engineering: Non-diagonal Lindblad master equations

 Further, the complete positivity of the dynamical map is ensured if $\gamma_j \geq 0$ ($j=1, \dots, M$)~\cite{Breuer2015}.
 However, as we mentioned before, in particular scenarios a more general type of dissipator appears.
-This more general structure, which we refer to as the generalized Lindblad form \eqref{eq:generalized_lindblad_form}, includes the well-known standard Lindblad form (self-damping) but also enables the dissipative coupling between system operators (cross-damping).
-The master equation in generalized Lindblad form may be written as
+This more general structure, which we refer to as the non-diagonal Lindblad form \eqref{eq:non-diagonal_lindblad_form}, includes the well-known diagonal Lindblad form (self-damping), but also enables the dissipative coupling between system operators (cross-damping).
+The master equation in non-diagonal Lindblad form may be written as